 Performance on Ka band, the overwhelming favorite of state highway patrols, was somewhat less impressive.
 Although it only narrowly trailed three other Escorts tested at the time, some were considerably less expensive.

 We also found that its stellar K-band sensitivity can work against the Max 360c, making it hypersensitive to Blind Spot Monitoring (BSM) systems on nearby cars.
 These operate on the same K-band frequency used by police radar and have become a huge headache for detectors.

 We also found that the most noticeable effect of the rear radar antenna was a doubling in the number of false alarms.
 It would alert, say, to K-band radar on the front antenna which, after an interminable wait, would stop as we passed the source.
 Then a new alert would sound, this time when the rear antenna spotted the same radar.

-To control K-band false alarms some competing models—the Radenso XP, Pro M and SP and many Unidens, for example—allow the user to set speed thresholds for the onset of audible alerts.
+To control K-band false alarms some competing models—the Radenso XP, Pro M and many Unidens, for example—allow the user to set speed thresholds for the onset of audible alerts.
 In contrast, Escorts do this job with software that doesn't allow changes.